top of page

 Savannah Sparrow

-I am getting ready for my upcoming field work in New Brunswick with Dr.Mennill and Dr. Norris.
-A great adventure is awaiting ahead of me.
+We are getting ready for our upcoming field work in New Brunswick with Dr.Mennill and Dr. Norris.
+A great adventure is awaiting ahead of us.
 We will be observing, recording and banding Savannah Sparrows (Passerculus sandwichensis)!

 I am working on my bird aging skills using Pyle's book "Identification Guide to North American Birds".
 According to the shape of its retrices (tail) feathers and other features (primary coverts), this bird (see photo below) may be a SY (second year bird).